Joako360/osm2city/doc/manual/parameters.rst

 It is possible to let ``osm2city`` generate buildings, where it is plausible that there in reality would be buildings, but buildings were not mapped in OSM.
 The following set of parameters make some customisation to specific areas possible.
 However parts of the processing is rather hard-coded (e.g. the available buildings are defined in code in module ``owbb/would_be_buildings.py`` in function ``_read_building_models_library()``.
 Still the results are much better than an empty scene.

+No additional buildings are generated inside zones for aerodromes.

 A lot of processing is dependent on land-use information (see e.g. :ref:`Land-use Handling <chapter-howto-land-use-label>` and :ref:`Land-use Parameters <chapter-parameters-landuse-label>`).
 For a short explanation of the process used see :ref:`Generate Would-Be Buildings <chapter-howto-generate-would-be-buildings-label>`.

-In rural and periphery settlement areas an attempt is made to have the same terrace houses or apartment buildings along both sides of a way.
+In settlement areas an attempt is made to have the same terrace houses or apartment buildings along both sides of a way.

 The first set of parameters determines the overall placement heuristics: